Topaz - teacher contact e-mail address - email@example.com

 - Encourage your child to speak in full sentences e.g. I would like a glass of water please.
 I went to the park and played on the slide.

-- Involve your child in imaginative play, each take on a role and build stories around props e.g. you could turn a cardboard box into a ship and pretence to be pirates.
+- Involve your child in imaginative play, each take on a role and build stories around props e.g. you could turn a cardboard box into a ship and pretend to be pirates.

 Help your child to develop their understanding of number and shape by:

-- Counting from 0 to 10, add actions to your counting e.g. hop, jump, clap, tap.
+- Counting forwards and backwards from 0 to 20, add actions to your counting e.g. hop, jump, clap, tap.

-- Make a set of number cards 0-10 and use these to play different games e.g. number hunt, bingo, snap, matching numbers to the correct amount of objects.
+- Make a set of number cards 0-20 and use these to play different games e.g. number hunt, bingo, snap, matching numbers to the correct amount of objects, finding one more and one less.

 - Continue a two-step and three-step pattern.
 Make some patterns of your own.